cbelsole/cbelsole.com/content/posts/adventures-in-starting-a-blog.md

 To manage my blog tags and content I looked into [Forestry.io](https://forestry.io) and [Netlify CMS](https://www.netlifycms.org) since both of these had plug-and-play content tools that integrated with Github.
 The idea here is to make managing content easier by using a UI rather than editing post metadata manually.

 > **TL;DR** it did not work out.
-The need to integrate with their specific sites outweighed the benefits of a CMS; especially with so little content.
+The need to integrate with their specific sites outweighed the benefits of a CMS, especially with so little content.

 ## Netlify CMS